ArmFirmwareCrates/arm-fvp-base-pac/README.md

 * `Peripherals` structure for obtaining individual peripherals while maintaining ownership.
 * FVP power controller driver
 * FVP system peripheral driver
-* Re-exporting `arm-generic-timer`, `arm-gic`, `arm-pl011-uart` and `arm-sp805` drivers and common `safe-mmio` types.
+* Re-exporting `arm-cci`, `arm-generic-timer`, `arm-gic`, `arm-pl011-uart` and `arm-sp805` drivers
+  and common `safe-mmio` types.
 This enables projects to use these peripherals without adding these crates as explicit dependencies to the project.
 This also prevents having driver version conflicts in the project.

 ## Limitations